dburr/sbc6120-tools/README.md

 repository.
 Unfortunately they do NOT work on OS X, as OS X is completely missing the `blockdev` command, and its `stat` command uses a different syntax than the Linux variant.

+**You will most likely need to run these commands as the `root` user.** Most Linux/Unix distros come with the `sudo` command that makes this relatively easy.
+E.g. `sudo ./from_sbc.sh /dev/sdc 0001 system_backup.img`

 ### `from_sbc.sh [device] [partition] [output_image_file]`

 Copies a partition from an SBC6120 format drive into an image file. `partition` must be specified in octal.